 Juan is CEO of Lockars and Sr Partner in 722 Consulting.
 He is a logistics sector expert with a very strong focus on the express parcel sector and ecommerce.
 With the convergence of ecommerce and logistics, Juan is recognized as a leading voice in this evolving business disruption, where he got first-hand experience by working in China with SF Express and JD.com.
 The vertical integration of the ecommerce business model, from online selling to the last mile has proven to be the most efficient business structure, and the technology and operations to support this approach is what Juan is focused on.
 Juan was at UPS for 20 years, where his last position was Director of Operations and Engineering for UPS Europe.
 He was also heavily involved in the strategy and execution of the worldwide expansion of UPS in both Latin America and Europe.
 During his years with UPS, Juan worked and lived in the United States, Germany, Belgium and the United Kingdom.
 The focus of his responsibility was to restructure and integrate the 16 companies that UPS acquired, including operational, systems and service offering integration.
 Juan was instrumental in the creation and launch of UPS operations in Latin America, including the opening of wholly owned operations in Mexico.
 Juan has bachelors and masters degrees in Industrial Engineering from the University of Miami.
 He lives in London, where his hobbies are Cuban cooking and the Chelsea Football Team.

-Stanley Lim is an Assistant Professor of Supply Chain Management at the University of San Diego School of Business.
+Stanley Lim is an Assistant Professor of Supply Chain Management at Michigan State University.
 He examines operational issues at the interface between retail supply chain management and end consumers.
 At present, he focuses on understanding the economics of distribution services in digital and nondigital retail.
 Professor Lim has developed a research stream that is grounded in practice with a strong managerial emphasis.
 He integrates work in operations management, marketing, and economics to understand how and under what conditions can retailers best distribute their products and services to the end consumers.
 Based on this research agenda, Stanley has developed analytical models to predict failed delivery attempts for routing models, estimate the opportunity cost of product stockouts to inform assortment planning, and evaluate the degree of spatial competition to guide the design of store market areas.
-He has also examined the effects of contract terms on retailer and supplier’s bargaining power and their economic outcomes, subscription models on consumer behaviors, and consumers’ sensitivities to lead times and their product return behaviors across digital and nondigital channels.
+He has also examined the effects of contract terms on retailer and supplier’s bargaining power and their economic outcomes, drivers’ workload on their delivery performance, subscription models on consumer behaviors, and consumers’ sensitivities to lead times and their product return behaviors across digital and nondigital channels.
 Stanley holds a Ph.D. in Supply Chain Management from the University of Cambridge and three master’s degrees: an M.C.S. from the University of Illinois at Urbana-Champaign, an M.Sc. in Industrial & Systems Engineering from the National University of Singapore, and an M.B.A.
 (Distinction) from the Warwick Business School.

 Marshall HughesOceania News Editor